SADMANGaming/cod-risen-arena/README.md

 * Planned:
 * New engine core features:
   - Bounce
-  - New cvars
+  - New cvars ➖
-  - Auto updater
+  - Auto updater✅
   - New masterlist ✅
   - New protocol (Neither 1.1 nor 1.5 clients can't join) ✅
-  - Freeze detection
+  - Freeze detection✅
   - Some Q3 exploit fixes like (q3dirtrav, q3fill, q3infoboom)

 * New assets: